Robert Ivers: Film and television career

 In 1965, he launched a career in television news at KPHO in Phoenix, Arizona, followed by WJIM in Lansing, Michigan, and then (in 1970) KTHI-TV in Fargo, North Dakota.
-After moving to his home state of Washington in 1972 he became a mainstay of KAPP, Channel 35 in Yakima, where he anchored newscasts and hosted a Saturday morning children's program, the weekday "Morning Moneyman Movie" and the station's annual participation in the Jerry Lewis MDA Telethon.
+After moving to his home state of Washington in 1972, he became a mainstay of KAPP in Yakima, Washington, where he anchored newscasts and hosted a Saturday morning children's program, the weekday Morning Moneyman Movie, and the station's annual participation in the Jerry Lewis MDA Telethon.
 After leaving KAPP, Ivers had a stint as newscaster at competing Yakima station KNDO.
 He then began his own advertising agency in Yakima and hosted a small syndicated radio show in central Washington which provided factual trivia about films and actors along with reviews.

 Personal life

-Ivers married Lenore Roberts in 1961 but the marriage was annulled later that year.
-On 7 September 1961 he married actress Marcia Henderson.
+Ivers married Lenore Roberts in 1961, but the marriage was annulled later that year.
+On 7 September 1961, he married actress Marcia Henderson.
 They had two daughters, Alenda and Mallory.
 Marcia died 23 November 1987 of lupus.
-Mallory, who was married to Steve Cangialosi, died 19 October 2005.
+Mallory, who was married to Steve Cangialosi, died on 19 October 2005.

-Ivers died on February 13, 2003, at the age of 68 in Yakima, Washington.
+Ivers died on 13 February, 2003, at the age of 68 in Yakima, Washington.

 Awards

-In August 2003 Ivers was voted Elvis Fans' Choice Award for "Best Male Duo" as best Elvis movie sidekick during the Elvis Week festivities held annually in Memphis, Tennessee.
+In August 2003, Ivers was voted Elvis Fans' Choice Award for Best Male Duo as the best Elvis movie sidekick during the Elvis Week festivities held annually in Memphis, Tennessee.